paulcair/paulcairns/content/skillsportfolio/electro-mechanics/6-dof-robot/index.md

 |         0     |   0   |       0        |      1     |
 {{</table>}}

-### Step 1.7: Determine the transformation matrix from frame 0 to frame 5
+### Step 1.8: Determine the transformation matrix from frame 0 to frame 5

 For this step it is critical to determine what we want the orientation of frame 5 relative to frame 0 to be.

 In my case, the x_0 and x_5 will be at 90 degrees from each other as well as y_0 and y_5 will be 90 degrees from eachother, with both z axes pointed in the same direction.
 Translation will be undefined?

-I am starting to see that solving this robot using the analytical method may be too complex.
-Therefore I am going to explore using the Jacobian method.

-Let's see... not sure what to do next...i'll watch that youtube tutorial and work my way through it.
-I may start with the spreadsheet and work my way through..

 {{<image pcb.jpg>}}